St. Patrick's Parade draws revelers to Fifth Avenue

 O’Dwyer marched up Fifth Avenue in the 257-year-old parade with five Latino immigrants whom he has represented.
 He said they all were legally in the country.

-“In this climate, we were very much afraid of putting undocumented immigrants on the line,” O’Dwyer said.
+“In this climate, we were very much afraid of putting undocumented on the line,” O’Dwyer said.

 O’Dwyer was joined by an NYPD delegation and the New York National Guard’s Fighting 69th Infantry, which joined the parade in 1851 as a militia for Irish immigrants in case of anti-immigrant violence.